 What is ‘whistleblowing’?

-Employees and workers who make a ‘protected disclosure’ can make a claim to an employment tribunal if they are treated badly or dismissed.
-The key piece of whistleblowing legislation is the Public Interest Disclosure Act 1998 (PIDA) which applies to almost all workers and employees who ordinarily work in Great Britain.
+Employees and workers who make a ‘protected disclosure’ can make a claim to an employment tribunal if they’re treated badly or dismissed.
+The Public Interest Disclosure Act 1998 (PIDA) is the key piece of whistleblowing legislation and applies to almost all workers and employees who ordinarily work in Great Britain.
+This has been amended by other legislation, for example the Enterprise and Regulatory Reform Act 2013.
 The situations covered include criminal offences, risks to health and safety, failure to comply with a legal obligation, a miscarriage of justice and environmental damage.

 Login or register for a free account to continue reading this factsheet and to learn about:

 - The legal position

 - The benefits to employers of having a whistleblowing policy

 - CIPD viewpoint

 - Further reading